jogjayr/portfolio/blog/reading_list.md

 ###Fiction

-* Speaker for the Dead - Orson Scott Card
 * River of Gods - Ian McDonald
 * The Stand - Stephen King
 * A Song of Ice and Fire series - George R R Martin